snirt/gnome-shell-extension-mypubip/README.md

 ## Description

-MyPubIP is a simple extension that allows the user to view and copy the public IPv4 and IPv6 address.
+MyPubIP is a simple extension that allows the user to view and copy the public IPv4 and IPv6 address, by using ipify.org services.

 ![Screenshot](/screenshots/MyPubIP_screenshot.png)